sampsyo/home/_draffs/probablycorrect.md

 If that sounds crazy, remember that machine-learning models compete on precision and recall, that distributed systems are allowed to fail, and that Siri is still useful despite its miss rate.
 And it's the whole idea in [approximate computing][approx].

-This post is about defining what it means for this kind of program to be *statistically* correct.
+This post is about what it means for this kind of program to be *statistically* correct.
-The problem is that we don't even have names for the kinds of guarantees that different approaches to correctness can give us.
+We don't even have names for the kinds of guarantees we might want for most-of-the-time correctness.
-What are the statistical equivalents of static verification, testing, or dynamic safety checking?
 If we're going to write papers about probably-correct programs (and we are), we need to be clear about what our goals are.

 [approx]: {{site.base}}/research.html#approximate-computing